frozenyogurt19/Detecting-facial-expressions-in-real-time/README.md

 pip install -r requirements.txt

 Run the webcam demo :
-python main.py
+python main.ipynb

-OR open : jupyter notebook app.ipynb ,  to train and test manually.
+OR open jupyter notebook app.ipynb ,  to train and test manually.

+---

+💡 What makes this project special to me is intrgarting machine learning and dat scienec with computer vision to create an intractive an easy to understand system by almost any age group.